Oral Surgery

 • This field is for validation purposes and should be left unchanged.

-If the words “Oral Surgery” strike you with fear, let Hamilton Dental Associates rid you of all that unnecessary anxiety.
-Our friendly, skilled dental professionals take great pains to ease those of our patients!
-Whether you come to us for wisdom teeth removal or a simple tooth extraction, we’ll make sure you leave with a fresh new smile on your face after a stress-free surgical procedure.
+If the words “oral surgery” fill you with fear, relax… take a deep breath… and let Hamilton Dental Associates rid you of all the anxiety.
+Our friendly, skilled dental professionals take special care to make oral surgery procedures painless and stress-free.
+Whether you come to us for wisdom teeth removal or simple tooth extraction, we’ll make sure you leave with a fresh new smile after your oral surgery in Hamilton, NJ.

-Our practice, located in Hamilton, NJ, has served Burlington County, NJ, Mercer County, NJ, and the surrounding areas for more than 50 years.
-For generations, patients of all ages turn to our experts for oral surgery, dental implants, endodontics, and anything they need to repair and brighten their pearly whites.
+Located in Hamilton, our practice has provided dental services throughout Burlington County, Mercer County, and neighboring Central Jersey areas for over 50 years.
+For generations, patients of all ages have turned to our office for oral surgery, orthodontics, endodontics, TMJ (temporomandibular joint) treatment, and anything else they need to repair and brighten their pearly whites.
 We strive to make everyone who comes in the door feel welcome and comfortable.
+Keep reading to discover why so many patients trust us for their oral surgery needs or call Hamilton Dental Associates today to book your appointment and find out for yourself why our staff is the best in the business!

 Hamilton Dental performs oral surgery for a wisdom tooth extraction in Hamilton, NJ